NU-CEM/Atomistic_Simulation/installation.md

-# Installation Guide
+# Software setup guide

+This course uses specialist scientific software for atomistic modelling: Atomistic Simulation Environment, GPAW and MACE.
+All of the software is Python-based and open source.

+Specialist scientific software can be very powerful, but setup is not always as straight forward as installing e.g. Microsoft Word.

-This page explains how to run the course materials.
-There are two options: running in the cloud (no installation required) or running locally on your own computer.
+For this course you have three options for running the software: i) running via a remote Jupyter Lab server (no installation required, more details will be provided in class); running in the cloud (no installation required, but limited functionality); iii) running locally on your own computer (installation required, and not suitable for all).

 ---

+## Option 1: Run in the university Jupyter Lab server

+More details will be provided in class.

+---

-## Option 1: Run in the Cloud (Recommended for Beginners)
+## Option 2: Run in the Cloud

 No installation is needed.
 Every notebook has a **launch button** (🚀) at the top of the page.
 Click it and choose **Google Colab** to open and run the notebook directly in your browser.
 You will need a Google account.
-Your work is saved to your Google Drive automatically.

 > **Note:** A small number of exercises require GPAW, which is not available on Colab.
 These are clearly marked in the notebooks.
-For those exercises, you will need to run locally (see Option 2) or use the university computing cluster.
+For those exercises, you will need to  use university resources (see Option 1) or run locally (see Option 3).

 ---

-## Option 2: Run Locally
+## Option 3: Run Locally

-Running locally gives you the best performance and full access to all software, including GPAW.
+Running locally gives you more flexibility, but requires careful installation.

+> **Note:** A small number of exercises require GPAW, which is not available on Windows based systems.
+These are clearly marked in the notebooks.
+For those exercises, you will need to use university resources (see Option 1).

 ### Step 1: Install Miniforge